 Introduction to Sleep Science

 Sleep is a complex biological process that plays a crucial role in our physical and mental health.
-Understanding the science behind sleep cycles can help us optimize our sleep patterns and improve our overall well-being.
+Understanding the science behind sleep cycles can help us optimise our sleep patterns and improve our overall well-being.

 The Stages of Sleep

-Stage 1: Light Sleep
+Stage N1 — Light Sleep

-- Muscle activity slows down
+- Muscle activity slows down — occasional twitches are normal

-- Brain waves begin to change
+- Brain waves shift from alpha to theta waves

-- Easy to wake up
+- Easy to wake up from without grogginess

-Stage 2: True Sleep
+Stage N2 — True Sleep

 - Body temperature drops

-- Heart rate slows
+- Heart rate slows and eye movements stop

-Stage 3: Deep Sleep
+Stage N3 — Deep Sleep (Slow-Wave Sleep)

-- Difficult to wake up
+- Difficult to wake up — significant sleep inertia if disturbed

-- Body repairs and regenerates
+- Body repairs and regenerates tissues

 REM Sleep

-- Rapid eye movements
+- Rapid eye movements beneath closed eyelids

-- Vivid dreams
+- Vivid dreaming occurs

 The Sleep Cycle

-| Time of Night | Stage Distribution |
+| Time of Night | Stage Distribution | What It Supports |

-| First Half | More deep sleep |
+| First half (cycles 1-3) | More deep sleep (N3) | Physical repair, immune function, growth hormone |

-| Second Half | More REM sleep |
+| Second half (cycles 4-6) | More REM sleep | Memory consolidation, emotional processing, creativity |

 Impact on Health